 Medical social workers work in hospitals, community clinics, and other healthcare settings to support patients and their families, and to assist the larger medical team in the coordination of patients’ care.
 They play an essential role in many of the non-medical aspects of patient care, including helping patients and their families navigate the medical system, assessing and monitoring patients’ and family members’ mental and emotional health, providing short term counseling and therapy, and communicating patient needs and concerns to the larger medical team.

-Medical social workers work closely with patients and family members who are experiencing mental, emotional, familial, and/or financial stressors due to their or their loved one’s medical condition.
-Due to their daily responsibilities, the types of challenges they encounter, and the fast pace of medical settings, medical social workers may find this field to be stressful and demanding.
-However, many medical social workers cite the relationships they build with patients, families, and the medical team, as well as the knowledge that they are helping people who are experiencing some of the most profound challenges of their lives, as reasons that they entered and have stayed in the field.
+Medical social workers work closely with patients and family members who are experiencing mental, emotional, family, and/or financial stressors due to their or their loved one’s medical condition.
+Because of the type of challenges they encounter and the fast pace of medical settings, medical social workers may find this field to be stressful and demanding.
+However, many medical social workers refer to the relationships they build with patients, families, and the medical team combined with the knowledge that they are helping individuals, as reasons that they entered and have stayed in the field.

 Due to the demands of the profession, becoming a medical social worker typically requires that individuals earn a Master’s in Social Work (MSW) degree from a CSWE-accredited institution.
 Medical social workers typically combine a strong understanding of clinical social work practices and modalities (such as psychosocial assessments, crisis interventions, and psychotherapy) with knowledge of medical environments and protocols.

-Medical social workers are employed in a wide range of medical settings, including but not limited to hospitals and medical centers, specialized medical clinics, and public health departments.
+Medical social workers are employed in a wide range of medical settings, such as hospitals and medical centers, specialized medical clinics, and public health departments.

 Inpatient Medical Social Workers

-Inpatient medical social workers work at hospitals and medical centers, providing specialized social services to patients suffering from chronic and/or acute health conditions that require hospitalization.
+Social workers who are employed at hospitals and medical centers, providing specialized social services to patients suffering from chronic and/or acute health conditions that require hospitalization are known as inpatient medical social workers.
 While some inpatient medical social workers stay within one specific medical unit or department, many spread their time across several units.

-Medical social workers in inpatient settings collaborate on a daily basis with many different teams and staff members.
-Ms. Beitch described the people on her interdisciplinary team with whom she interacts on a regular basis.
-“As a medical social worker on the bone marrow transplant unit at a teaching hospital, I work with a robust team that includes attending physicians, fellows, residents, nurse practitioners, nurses, nurse coordinators, nurse administrators, patient-care advocates, dieticians, food service attendants, child life specialists, art therapists, music therapists, physical therapists, occupational therapists, speech therapists, lab techs, pharmacists, administrative assistants, medical assistants, medical interpreters, financial representatives, descendent affairs staff, national foundations, community organizations, and other social workers (I’m probably forgetting a few people!),” she told OnlineMSWPrograms.com.
+“As a medical social worker on the bone marrow transplant unit at a teaching hospital, I work with a robust team that includes attending physicians, fellows, residents, nurse practitioners, nurses, nurse coordinators, nurse administrators, patient-care advocates, dieticians, food service attendants, child life specialists, art therapists, music therapists, physical therapists, occupational therapists, speech therapists, lab techs, pharmacists, administrative assistants, medical assistants, medical interpreters, financial representatives, descendent affairs staff, national foundations, community organizations, and other social workers (I’m probably forgetting a few people!)."

 Outpatient medical social workers work with patients who either do not need hospitalization but still require medical care and guidance, or who are transitioning from hospital care to outpatient care or their home.
 Oftentimes, these patients grapple with very similar challenges that hospitalized patients do, and therefore require similar services such resource navigation guidance, counseling, and care coordination.